 Specialist dementia support for families through the Admiral Nurse service.
 This isn't available right across the country, so check what provision there is where you live.

-Dealing with aggressive behaviour
+Dealing with behavioural changes

 After the incident